unclereeemus/ytmp/README.md

 demo: https://www.reddit.com/r/unixporn/comments/11mxwb0/oc_i_wrote_a_cli_and_keyboard_centric/

 **FEATURES:**
-  - Keyboard/cli centered
+  - CLI/keyboard centered
   - Add local files/directories
+  - Search regular youtube or youtube music (kind of... in a round about way. see usage for explanation)
   - Select from search results
-  - Search regular youtube or youtube music (kind of... in a round about way. see `ytmp h` for explanation)
   - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Select from past searches in fzf to reduce typing
   - Download songs after they have been played a chosen amount of times (and play the download in the future)